-- 5. Campus-Wide Notice of No Trespass will accompany a sanction of suspension or expulsion from the College. - 6.
-Campus-Wide No Contact Order: The Dean may impose a Campus Wide No-Contact Order between parties to a complaint when the fear of retaliation and/or harassment may be present.
-Specific instructions will accompany the Campus-Wide No-Contact Order outlining to all parties the expected behavior including face to face contact, correspondence, e-mail, instant message or telephone.
-Friends and relatives are also not permitted to have any contact on behalf of either party. - B. Underage students found in violation of the College's Alcohol Policy and/or sanctioned for the possession or distribution of illegal drugs will be subject to the College parental notification policy.
+- B. When considering sanctions to be imposed, a range of factors may be considered, including but not limited to: - a.
+The nature and severity of the incident; - b.
+The disciplinary history of the student; - c.
+The developmental needs of the student; - d.
+The level of accountability and responsibility taken by the student; - e.
+The level of cooperation from the student; - f.
+The interests of the community and those impacted by the violation and; - g.
+Any other aggravating, mitigating or relevant factors. - C. Underage students found in violation of the College's Alcohol Policy and/or sanctioned for the possession or distribution of illegal drugs will be subject to the College parental notification policy.
 (See FERPA Policies and Procedures in the Student Handbook).
 In addition, the College reserves the right, in accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), to make public notification of the final results of certain student conduct actions (See FERPA Policy in The Guide).
 Such notification may include the name of the student offender and the type of violation, but will not disclose the names of any other students who were involved as victims or witnesses without their consent.

-4. Appeal Procedures
+F. Appeal Procedures